 Vulnerable parcels account for nearly ten percent of all commercial parcels, though less than one percent of percent of residential parcels in the community.
 Note, however, a few of the marinas along the Bay allow people to live on their boats in slips.
-While these are not residential parcels, these are residential spaces that could be highly vulnerable storm surges especially.
-Commercial during buildings include a grocery store, offices, restaurants, and professional practices.
+While these are not residential parcels, these are residential spaces that could be highly vulnerable during storm surges especially.
+Commercial buildings include grocery а store, offices. restaurants, and professional practices.
 Industrial operations are generally related to boating and craftsmanship.